 Is Refretting a Guitar Worth the Expense?

-Of course, if the guitar in question is a vintage model, or otherwise valuable, then yes, a refret is absolutely worthwhile.
-Having said that, be sure if you’re looking into a refret for a vintage guitar, that you research a luthier who is skilled enough to do the job right with period correct parts, and the proper attention to detail, otherwise significant value could be knocked off your instrument.
+If the guitar in question is a vintage model or otherwise valuable, then yes, a refret is absolutely worthwhile.
+Having said that, be sure when looking into a refret for a vintage guitar that you research a luthier who is skilled enough to do the job right with period-correct parts and the proper attention to detail.
+Otherwise, significant value could be knocked off your instrument.
 Quality of past work should be the driving factor in this case, not price.

-Even with cheaper guitars, if they hold significant sentimental value to you, perhaps it was your very first guitar, having a refret job done will bring the guitar back to feeling like it did when it was new.
+Even with cheaper guitars, if they hold significant sentimental value, having a refret job done will bring the guitar back to feeling like it did when it was new.
 Even though the price of the refret might exceed the value of the instrument, getting more years of joy out of your guitar is probably worthwhile.

 Final Thoughts on Refretting a Guitar